 The provider portal is your go-to resource for managing patient care anytime, anywhere.
-With it, you can access important information, send secure messages, check claims status, view authorizations and more - all right from your desktop.
+You can access important information, send secure messages, check claims status, view authorizations and more - all right from your computer or smart phone.

 To access the portal, your local administrator must register and submit the Provider Attestation Form.
 A local administrator is the single primary point of contact for the provider office and is responsible for maintaining provider accounts for office staff and conducting an annual review of staff access within the portal.
 An updated Attestation Form is required annually from the Administrator.